Skip to main content

 4. Insecure Design

-# ❌ Bad: Security question for password reset
+# ❌ Bad: Security questions are inherently insecure.

 def reset_password(email, mothers_maiden_name):